Call Us Today!

 A sealant is a thin, protective coating that is painted on the teeth.
-The material quickly bonds to the surfaces of teeth and hardes, covering all the little ridges and nooks to protect the entire surface of the tooth from decay.
-They essentially work like an invisible shield to protect teeth, especially among children who are most vulnerable to decay.
+The material quickly bonds to the surfaces of teeth and hardens, covering all the little ridges and nooks to protect the entire surface of the tooth from decay.
+They essentially work like an invisible shield to protect teeth, especially among children, who are most vulnerable to decay.

-School aged children (ages 6-11) that don’t get sealants are three times more likely to get cavities in their molars than those who get sealants put on their teeth during childhood.
-The best part about dental sealants from a children’s perspective is that they’re pain free and application is quick and easy!
-Parents love that they protect against 80% of cavities for 2 years and protect against 50% of cavities for up to 4 years.
+Children ages 6-11 who don’t get sealants are three times more likely to get cavities in their molars than those who get sealants.
+The best part about dental sealants from a children’s perspective is that they’re pain free, and applying them is quick and easy!
+Parents love that they protect against 80 percent of cavities for two years and protect against 50 percent of cavities for up to four years.

-Children are not the only ones that can benefit from sealants.
+Children are not the only ones who can benefit from sealants.
 Adults can help prevent future cavities with the use of sealants as well.
-Regardless of how young or old you are, everyone is susceptible to cavities and decay.
-No matter how well you brush and floss there are just some surfaces of the teeth that are hard to reach or get missed easily.
+Regardless of age, everyone is susceptible to cavities and decay.
+No matter how well you brush and floss, there are just some surfaces of the teeth that are hard to reach or get missed easily.
 Sealants are a great preventive measure to save you money and pain that is often associated with tooth decay.

 Tommy is a story about root canals.
 Sealants have to do with cavities.
 I would use Nanzi and her focus on routine care in this place.